 Summarized Financial Data

-The UMRR Program will continue to serve as a national model for riverine ecosystem evaluation and enhancement.
-The past and future success of this program can be attributed to the active involvement and strong support from Congress, state and federal resource agencies, non-governmental organizations, and the general public.
-Re-authorization was supported by all five state governors; federal, state, and local agencies; and many non-governmental organizations.
+The UMRR Program will continue to serve as a national model for large river ecosystem restoration, monitoring, and research.
+The past and future success of this program can be attributed to the active involvement and strong support from Congress (reauthorization of the UMRR Program in 1999 and supported appropriations every year since 1986), state and federal resource agencies, non-governmental organizations, and the general public.
+Re-authorization of the UMRR Program in 1999 was supported by all five state governors; federal, state, and local agencies; and many non-governmental organizations.
+That support has grown steadily as the UMRR Program is the major ecosystem restoration and monitoring program on the Upper Mississippi River (UMR), works to fulfill the direction of Congress to manage the UMR as both a nationally significant ecosystem and navigation system, addresses long term stressors to the UMR such as sedimentation and an increase in base river flow due to maintaining navigation pools during low flows, and continues to effectively respond to new stressors on the UMR such as the invasive Asian carps.
 Additional Congressional Districts: MN-8, MN-3, MN-4, MN-5, MN-2, MN-6; IL-12; MO-1, MO-2, MO-3, MO-8.
 Program was formerly known as the Upper Mississippi River System Environmental Management Program (UMRS-EMP).

 Major Work Item (This Fiscal Year)